 The bits 0-3 can be used for code for the specific condition that lead the receiving node to reject the Datagram Content message, as specified by the Message Network Standard.
-This is a good idea,

-95 Datagram Content message, as specified by the Message Network Standard.
 This is a good idea, because it helps debug persistent problems.
 Node manufacturers are encouraged to use the specific error codes, where applicable, or request defining new specific error codes from the OpenLCB group when they have a need not yet covered.